 Return to campus for Weekend U: Indianapolis

 Stay tuned for information regarding the 2025 Weekend U: Indianapolis event.

 For more information about Weekend U: Indianapolis, please contact Brian Brase at email@example.com or 317-278-1720.

-You can expect a day filled with thought-provoking sessions attended by fellow alumni and friends who share your passion for learning.
-Here’s a sneak peek at some of the sessions:
+Attendees experienced a day filled with thought-provoking sessions and joined their fellow alumni and friends who share a passion for learning.
+Some of the sessions included:

-- An evening networking reception provides opportunities to find new (and recharge existing) professional and social connections.
+- A networking reception provided opportunities to find new (and recharge existing) professional and social connections.